ImJustLucas/ImJustLucas/README.md

 # Hi, im just Lucas ✌️

 Bonjour!
-I'm a software developer based in the heart of Paris, France, with a focus on crafting high-quality websites and applications.I'm truly passionate about what I do, whether it's a fun side project or a game-changer in the industry.
+I'm a software developer based in the heart of Paris, France, with a focus on crafting high-quality websites and applications.
+I'm truly passionate about what I do, whether it's a fun side project or a game-changer in the industry.
 Enjoy your stay, and I hope you stumble upon something useful or have a good laugh while exploring! 💖

 Founder of multiple project & application, but i can't tell more for now 😿